ksophiewill/uijpdv/README.md

 <h3 align="center">Domestic Violence-Related Charges in Utah State Courts</h3>

   <p align="center">
-    Utah District and Justice Court data from the Utah State Courts, as seen in the Utah Investigative Journalism Project's domestic violence in the courts series.
+    Utah District and Justice Court data from the Utah State Courts, as seen in the Utah Investigative Journalism Project's domestic violence in the courts series published by the Salt Lake Tribune and supported by funding from the Alicia Patterson Foundation and the Fund for Investigative Journalism.
     <br />
     <br />
     <a href="https://github.com/ksophiewill/uijpdv"><strong>Explore the data »</strong></a>